-Sometimes with little ones it isn’t very easy to travel so Dayton Parent Magazine put together a great list of places that are road trip worthy of your time and effort.
+Sometimes with little ones, it isn’t very easy to travel so Dayton Parent Magazine put together a great list of places that are road trip worthy of your time and effort.
 Did you know that there is a beach in Indiana?
-And did you know that you can feel a world away within just a couple hours?
+And did you know that you can feel the world away within just a couple hours?
 These road trips are sometimes just what the family needs to get a break, unwind and make memories.
-Dayton, OH is located within driving distance to many wonderful places and these are just a few of the options that we thought you may want to try.

 Get the family in the car to start making some fun memories without breaking the bank on gas money.
 All of these Family Friendly Road Trips from Dayton are within 5 hours of home.
 Happy Road Tripping!

 Indiana Beach is located in Monticello, Indiana on Lake Shafer.
 This peninsula and resort was founded in 1926.
 The resort features a Boardwalk Funway, six roller coasters, 41 rides, the Shafer Queen Paddlewheel boat, two campgrounds, rental accommodations, and an on-property hotel.
 Ideal Beach, the water park, includes the original swimming pool with sand beach, water slides, an action river, and kid’s spray area.
 You can also rent jet skis, boat, and golf around the area.
 And don’t forget the board walk style food including elephant ears and taffy.
 Indiana Beach is good old fashioned fun and only about 3 hours from Dayton.